MischaU8/yumyum/modelling/create-lines-with-fixed-length_9Z7AZKVAh7I.md

 Uploaded: 2023-05-21

-yum yum Floyd here with a quick tip for creating lines with fixed links and plasticity when creating a line curve with the line tool you can press the tab key on the keyboard to enter a specific numeric value this will lock the length
+yum yum Floyd here with a quick tip for creating lines with fixed links in Plasticity when creating a line curve with the line tool you can press the tab key on the keyboard to enter a specific numeric value this will lock the length